schoolofdevops/ansible-tutorial/manuscript/chapter5.md

 #### 5.3.2 Adding Notifications and Handlers

-  * Update resource which copies **httpd.conf**  to sent a notification to restart  service.
+  * Update resource which copies **httpd.conf**  to send  notification to restart  service on configuration update.

 ```
   - name: Copying configuration files...